CS-UCR/cs105-prj-phase3-bdaycupcake/README.md

 **Sungho Ahn**: Phase 1 & Phase 2\
 **Shruthi Ram**: Phase 3

 ## Phase 1
-**Sungho Ahn**: responsible for whole Phase 1\
+**Sungho Ahn**: Responsible for whole Phase 1\
 *Contribution*: Creating crawler and obtain relevant datasets\
 Created web-crawler using Scrapy\
-Using the crawler, API, and online download, obtained the following three datasets we've used throughout the project phases.\
+Using the web-crawler, twitter API, and online downloading from Kaggle, I have obtained the following three datasets we've used throughout the project phases:
 - cost-of-living-1.csv
 - cost-of-living-2.csv
 - cost-of-living-3.csv\